-We depend on the policies, procedures and expertise of ceding companies and delegated authority counterparties, who may fail to accurately assess the risks they underwrite, which exposes us to operational and financial risks.
+We are exposed to the procedures and expertise of ceding companies and delegated authority counterparties, who may fail to accurately assess the risks they underwrite, which exposes us to operational and financial risks.

 We do not separately underwrite each primary risk assumed under our reinsurance contracts or pursuant to our delegated authority business.
 Accordingly, we are heavily dependent on the original underwriting decisions made by our ceding companies and delegated authority counterparties, who may not have adequately evaluated the risks to be reinsured.
 As a result, the premiums they cede to us may not properly compensate us for the risks we assume, which could materially adversely affect our financial condition.
-In addition, it is possible that our delegated authority counterparties or other counterparties authorized to bind policies on our behalf will fail to comply with regulatory requirements, such as those relating to sanctions, or our own standards regarding underwriting and reputational risk tolerance, which could lead to increased regulatory and operational burden, among other risks.
+In addition, it is possible that our delegated authority counterparties or other counterparties authorized to bind and manage policies on our behalf have failed, or may in the future fail, to comply with regulatory requirements, such as those relating to sanctions, or our own standards regarding underwriting and reputational risk tolerance, which could lead to increased regulatory and operational burden, among other risks.
+Delegated authority counterparties may also fail to handle claims properly and in accordance with accepted claims handling practices, including regulatory standards, which may expose us to financial or reputational risks.
 To the extent we continue to increase the proportional coverages we offer, we will increase our aggregate exposure to risks of this nature.